Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Experimental design

 \section{Experimental design}

-The study aims to predict the daily price direction of five altcoins using DBNs.
+The study aims to predict the daily price direction of six cryptocurrencies using DBNs.
 Additionally, it explores the impact of various combinations of feature groups on the model's price prediction performance.
-To achieve this goal, four distinct feature groups are created as follows: \begin{itemize} \item The first combination includes only the OHLCV data. \item The second combination incorporates OHLCV with external price factors containing Twitter data and traditional financial assets. \item The third combination uses OHLCV data along with nine technical indicators. \item The fourth combination includes all features. \end{itemize} It is important to note that traditional financial asset data is generally unavailable on weekends, unlike cryptocurrencies and Twitter data.
-Therefore, weekday data points from these three sources are aligned to create a unified database for each altcoin, enabling numerical analysis.
-Table~\ref{tab:group} outlines the different combinations of features with each combination assigned a unique number, ranging from 1 (with the fewest number of features) to 4 (with the largest number of features).
+To achieve this goal, four distinct feature groups are created as follows: \begin{itemize} \item The first combination includes only the OHLCV data. \item The second combination incorporates OHLCV with external price factors containing Twitter data and traditional financial assets. \item The third combination uses OHLCV data along with nine technical indicators. \item The fourth combination includes all features. \end{itemize} Traditional financial asset data is generally unavailable on weekends, unlike cryptocurrencies and Twitter data.
+Therefore, weekday data points from these three sources are aligned to create a unified database for each cryptocurrency enabling numerical analysis.
+Table~\ref{tab:group} outlines the different combinations of features with each combination assigned a unique group number, ranging from 1 (with the fewest number of features) to 4 (with the largest number of features).
 After creating the four groups of features, they were preprocessed using the min-max normalisation method to balance the input data ranges.
-Min-max normalisation has been reported to deliver satisfactory performance in supervised and unsupervised learning tasks \cite{wijaya2021dwtlstm}.
+Min-max normalisation has been reported to deliver satisfactory performance in supervised and unsupervised learning tasks \cite{wijaya2021dwtlstm, shantal2023novel}.